hyperledger-labs/fabric-chrome-extension/README.md

 - When changing network settings click `save network settings` on extension to save it.
 (Saved peers are displayed in green, not grey)

-- On the site, try submitting a key and value on the send transaction forms and then hit send.
+- On the example site, try submitting a key and value on the send transaction forms and then hit send.
+- Opening the console should show more information about transactions and responses.